Sort of on a whim, looking for a smaller sandwich, I decided to take a shot on the new Crispy Dill Chicken Sandwich from Wendy’s on State.

 There wasn’t a lot unexpected here (although the preparation left a little to be desired, which is typical of this location, unfortunately).
 Briefest review – I liked it.

 The cheese, sadly unmelty, was supposed to be Monterey Jack, but could have been a mild white cheddar or even white American if you ask me.
 Fine, but whatever.
-The chicken was pretty straightforward fast food chicken patty, it was nice and crispy, if not packed with flavor…or really with any flavor.
+The chicken was a pretty straightforward fast food chicken patty, it was nice and crispy, if not packed with flavor…or really with any flavor.
 One giant leaf of boring, but fresh, lettuce.
-I really could’ve gone with a slice of tomato instead of lettuce, but whatever.
+I really would’ve loved a slice of tomato instead of lettuce, but whatever.

-It’s a decent sandwich for less then 6 quarters and it’s something different.
+It’s a decent sandwich for less than 6 quarters and it’s something different.
 I like that Wendy’s is willing to do small size special/limited edition sandwiches instead of just the $7 large ones.
 Nicely done, Wendy’s.
-Maybe I”ll try it again and ask for tomato.
+Maybe I’ll try it again and ask for tomato.